druths/icssplitter/README.md

 systems aren't much good at uploading large ICS files (e.g., Google has a ridiculously small threshold - something like 500 Kb).

-This utility works around this by letting you extract events by years, making smaller ics files that can (hopefully) be uploaded serially.
+The `ics_splitter.py` utility works around this by letting you extract events by years, making smaller ics files that can (hopefully) be uploaded serially.

 Basic usage for this tool is: